Acute Care Surgery, Trauma, and Surgical Critical Care Fellowship Program

 Training Surgeons in Acute Care Surgery and Critical Care

-The program, which is accredited by the Accreditation Council of Graduate Medical Education (ACGME) Residency Review Committee, focuses on a broad-based curriculum in trauma and surgical critical care with multidisciplinary exposure in three high-acuity intensive care units: the Trauma Surgical ICU, the Surgical ICU, and the Cardiovascular Surgical ICU.
+The one-year SCC program, which is accredited by the Accreditation Council of Graduate Medical Education (ACGME) Residency Review Committee, focuses on a broad-based curriculum in trauma and surgical critical care with multidisciplinary exposure in four high-acuity intensive care units: the Trauma Surgical ICU, the Surgical ICU, the Cardiovascular Surgical ICU, and the Neurosciences ICU.

-Our high volume of combined admissions a year provide fellows with exposure to a wide variety of general surgery subspecialties, as well as acute care surgery, cardiothoracic, neurosurgery, orthopedics, otorhinolaryngology, plastic surgery, transplant, urology, and vascular surgery.
-Graduating fellows will be well-trained in leading-edge bedside echocardiography, a unique strength of our training program.
+The one-year SCC fellowship provides our fellows with high volume exposures to a wide variety of general surgery subspecialties, as well as acute care surgery, cardiothoracic, neurosurgery, orthopedics, otorhinolaryngology, plastic surgery, transplant, urology, and vascular surgery.
+Graduating fellows will be well-trained in leading-edge bedside echocardiography, a unique strength of our SCC training program.

 Additional critical care experience will be available in the Cardiovascular ICU, as well as during local rotations in burns and pediatric intensive care units at Boston's other Harvard teaching hospitals.
 A dedicated research elective gives fellows the opportunity for innovation and scientific discovery.
-Electives are available in acute care surgery, trauma radiology, emergency medical services, and global health, or can be tailored to individual interests.
+Electives are available in acute care surgery, trauma radiology, emergency medical services, global health, blood bank, or can be tailored to individual interests.
+Previous fellows have earned a Certificate in Applied Biostatistics from Harvard Catalyst.

 Successful candidates will have completed an ACGME-accredited general surgery residency and be board eligible in general surgery.
 Consideration will also be given to exceptional candidates who have completed three years of general surgical training.

 Beth Israel Deaconess Medical Center, a 621-bed adult tertiary/quaternary facility and Level 1 Trauma Center, is a major teaching hospital of Harvard Medical School.
-It is a founding member of CareGroup, an organized system of quality healthcare serving individuals, families, and communities in New England.
+It is a founding member of CareGroup and the only Level 1 Trauma Center in the Beth Israel Lahey Health system of 13 hospitals, an organized system of quality healthcare serving individuals, families, and communities in New England.
 Beth Israel Deaconess Medical Center and Harvard Medical School are Equal Opportunity Employers.